-- Azole antifungals (eg, fluconazole), cimetidine, duloxetine, haloperidol, methylphenidate, mibefradil, phenothiazines (eg, chlorpromazine), selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), terbinafine, or valproic acid because they may increase the risk of clomipramine's side effects
+- Buspirone, cimetidine, fentanyl, flecainide, haloperidol, lithium, methylphenidate, phenothiazines (eg, chlorpromazine), propafenone, quinidine, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine), serotonin-norepinephrine reuptake inhibitors (SNRIs) (eg, duloxetine), St. John's wort, tramadol, triptans (eg, sumatriptan), or tryptophan because they may increase the risk of clomipramine's side effects

-- Astemizole, furazolidone, ketolide antibiotics (eg, telithromycin), linezolid, macrolide antibiotics (eg, erythromycin), MAOIs (eg, phenelzine), pimozide, or terfenadine because the risk of high blood pressure, serious heart problems (eg, irregular heartbeat), or seizures may be increased
+- Linezolid or MAOIs (eg, phenelzine) because the risk of high blood pressure, serious heart problems (eg, irregular heartbeat), or seizures may be increased

 - Barbiturates (eg, phenobarbital) or phenytoin because they may decrease clomipramine's effectiveness

-- Anticoagulants (eg, warfarin), carbamazepine, or sympathomimetics (eg, phenylephrine) because the risk of their side effects may be increased by clomipramine
+- Anticholinergics (eg, benztropine), anticoagulants (eg, warfarin), carbamazepine, digoxin, or sympathomimetics (eg, phenylephrine) because the risk of their side effects may be increased by clomipramine

 - Clonidine, guanethidine, or guanfacine because their effectiveness may be decreased by clomipramine